Virbula/pve-kernel-build/README.md

 * make container

-## 2. Clone (Check out from Proxmox pve-kernel git repo)  the pve-kernel source code, and check out the submodules

-* make clone

-## 3. Prepare the build directory and install build-dependencies in the build directory
+## 2. Prepare the build directory and install build-dependencies in the build directory

 * make prep

-It essentially does two things:
+It essentially does the following things:
+* clones the git repos into a docker volume
 * make build-dir-refresh
 * mk-build-deps -ir BUILD-DIR/debian/control